kappnav/README/README.md

    deployment.extensions/trader created
    service/trader-service created
    ```
-1. Ensure the stock-trader application has started.
+1. Ensure that the stock-trader application starts.
    * You can watch the application be deployed in the kAppNav UI.
-The stock-trader application will appear and the status will go from Unknown, to Problem, then to Normal.
+The stock-trader application appears and the status changes from **Unknown**, to **Problem**, then to **Normal**.
-   * You can also check the install progress with `kubectl get pods -n stocktrader`
+  * You can also check the installation progress with the following command to see whether all the pods are running:  `kubectl get pods -n stocktrader`
-   * All pods should be runnning:
    ```
    # kubectl get pods -n stocktrader
    NAME                                  READY     STATUS    RESTARTS   AGE